legends2k/blog/content/note/arch_config.md

 [arch-usb3-issue]: https://bbs.archlinux.org/viewtopic.php?id=219465
 [baeldung-usb-power]: https://www.baeldung.com/linux/control-usb-power-supply

-# Audio (Pipewire + Wireplumber = 🎵💘)
+# Audio

 Install `pipewire-alsa`, `pipewire-pulse`, `pavucontrol` and `xfce4-pulseaudio-plugin`; no fiddling was needed to get audio working.
+Pipewire + Wireplumber = 🎵💘!

-After installing `pipewire-alsa`, my bluetooth headphones with hands-free microphone, earlier showing up only as Audio-Out device, exposes UI to pick between A2DP Sink and HSP/HFP profiles in _Bluetooth Manager_!
+After installing `pipewire-alsa`, my bluetooth headphones with handsfree microphone, earlier showing up only as Audio-Out device, exposes UI to pick between A2DP Sink and HSP/HFP profiles in _Bluetooth Manager_!
 Switching to the latter profile shows a new Audio-In device under `pavucontrol` :)

 # Bluetooth

 Install `bluez`, `bluez-utils` and `blueman` -- for a decent GTK+ bluetooth manager with an applet.
 Verify if bluetooth hardware is not hard blocked but is soft blocked.

 {{< highlight basic >}}
-> rfkill list highlight
+rfkill list highlight

 1: ideapad_bluetooth: Bluetooth
 	Soft blocked: yes
 	Hard blocked: no